SethRobertson/GitFixUm/0fixup.md

 So you have committed, the question is now whether you have made your changes publicly available or not.
 Publishing history is seminal event.

+Please note in any and all events, the recipes provided here will typically (only one exception which will self-notify) only modify the current branch you are on.
+Specifically any tags or branches involving the commit you are changing or a child or that commit will not be modified.
+You must deal with those separately.
+Look at `gitk --all --date-order` to help visualize everything what other git references might need to be updated.

 * [Yes, I pushed](#pushed)
 * [No, I did not push](#unpushed)